FilippoBovo/production-data-science/tutorial/d-refactor/README.md

 ![refactor](../../resources/refactor.png)

-In the third part of this worked example, we refactor the code of the exploration in the Jupyter Notebook into the Titanic package that we created in part [A - Setup](../a-setup).
+In the fourth part of this worked example, we refactor the code of the exploration in the Jupyter Notebook into the Titanic package that we created in part [A - Setup](../a-setup).

 ## Refactoring for Exploration